Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Numerical Experiments

 The results indicate distinct operational trends.
 First, revenue increases with batch size $B$ but saturates around $B=16$, suggesting diminishing returns on memory scaling beyond this point.
 Second, the system is highly sensitive to the computational penalty $\beta$; as $\beta$ increases, revenue drops sharply.
 Finally, $\gamma$ acts as a strong incentive, positively correlating with higher revenue and lower latency.

 Figure \ref{fig:heatmap_tradeoff} visualizes the revenue landscape across the joint configuration space of memory capacity (proxied by $B$) and computational speed (proxied by $\beta$).
-This mapping serves two critical strategic functions for infrastructure management.

-First, the heatmap provides a quantitative basis for hardware selection by allowing operators to overlay GPU market prices onto the revenue landscape to identify configurations with the highest return on investment (ROI).
-Second, its gradient directs hardware upgrades by revealing the steepest path to revenue growth.
-By identifying whether this path favors increasing $B$ or decreasing $\beta$, decision-makers can pinpoint the primary bottleneck (memory or compute) and prioritize investments to maximize marginal gains.
+This mapping supports infrastructure decisions: operators can overlay GPU prices to identify the highest-ROI configuration, while the gradient reveals whether revenue grows fastest by increasing $B$ or decreasing $\beta$, pinpointing whether memory or compute is the binding bottleneck for upgrades.

 \paragraph{\textbf{Optimal Token Pricing}}

 We also examine the optimal pricing structure by analyzing the relationship between the prefill price $c_p$ and the decode price $c_d$.
 Specifically, if we investigate the common revenue maximization problem subject to a total price constraint $c_p + c_d = k$, the heatmap (Figure~\ref{fig:heatmap_cpcd}) results reveal a striking invariance: regardless of the magnitude of the budget $k$, the revenue-maximizing prices consistently yield a unique, constant ratio $c_p/c_d$.
 This indicates that the optimal economic balance between prefill and decode is scale-invariant.
 Consequently, for pricing strategy, managers should focus on maintaining this intrinsic cost structure ratio, as the optimal split between prefill and decode prices remains stable even as the total price level varies.